An interview with Professor Tim Lenton by Dean Groman of Good Coaching. Interview first published on The Inspirer, a solutions journalism platform.

 Covid is one of several shocks we have had to face in the last few years.
 The system is convulsing and we absolutely need to embrace transformation to get back to a flourishing state.
 The most obvious positive reaction to Covid is that we simply stopped doing a lot of things that we really don’t need to do, particularly certain types of work and travel that are harmful to the environment.
 Many people have become less mobile but happier as a result.

 Another interesting aspect of the Covid crisis we have been looking at are the factors that influenced the ability of certain countries to recover more quickly than others in terms of the decrease in numbers of infections and deaths.
 What we found was that countries where there is a generalised trust in society recovered more quickly.
-In societies where people trusted authorities and social norms on questions such as social distancing, mask-wearing and vaccinations, the rates of infection and death declined more rapidly.
+In societies where people trusted authorities and social norms on issues such as social distancing, mask-wearing and vaccinations, the rates of infection and death declined more rapidly.
 This is again a positively reinforcing loop, as the more people trust their society, the more they will take preventative action, and so the more effective the measures will be, thus inspiring more trust.

 The majority of us are plugged into news sources that do not shine their spotlights on positive tipping points that hold promise or may be currently underway.
 Quite on the contrary, the news pipeline tends to be rather depressing or disempowering.
 What do everyday people need to know and understand about positive tipping points?